raotnameh/example2l/README.md

 This is a simple example of 2 layer feed forwad ANN.

 ### Creating the wheel files.
-1. Run python setup.py sdist bdist_wheel
+1. python setup.py sdist bdist_wheel

 ### Creating the environment to be used.
 1. conda env create -f environment.yml